 Don’t feed your dog cookies of any type!
-These sugary snacks will contain little in the way of good nutrition for and will only increase his calorie intake leading to weight gain.
+These sugary snacks contain little in the way of good nutrition and increase his calorie intake leading to weight gain.

 Some cookies could be potentially harmful to your pet if they contain toxic ingredients such as raisins, macadamia nuts, chocolate, or the artificial sweetener xylitol.
 Stick to dog-safe biscuits and treats instead.

-Ensure that corn on the cobs aren’t left unattended at BBQs and they are properly discarded in the trash.
-Skewers and leftover bones from meat are also other BBQ hazards that could cause foreign bodies.
+Ensure that corn cobs aren’t left unattended at barbecues and they are properly discarded in the trash.
+Skewers and leftover bones from meat are also other grilling hazards that could cause foreign bodies.